Inside the Johnny Depp vs. Amber Heard Defamation Trial: Verdict, Drama, and Consequences

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-If you’ve been closely following one of the most highly-publicized celebrity trials, then you are exhausted beyond belief.
+After a grueling six weeks, Johnny Depp and Amber Heard’s defamation trial finally concluded.
+If you’ve been closely following one of the most highly-publicized celebrity trials, you are exhausted beyond belief.

-Social media was awash with memes, hashtags, and unfiltered comments as everyone feasted on these bombshells for days on end.
+There was one shocking revelation after another, which didn’t help the already tarnished actors’ reputations.
+Social media was awash with memes, hashtags, and unfiltered comments as everyone feasted on these bombshells for days.

 The pair has always caused a media frenzy from their age difference to the box-office flops they’ve filmed together.